agregio-solutions/chartmuseum-to-ecr/README.md

 ## Overview

-This script automates the process of migrating Helm charts from a local ChartMuseum to an Amazon Elastic Container Registry (ECR) via a a non destructive copy.
+This script automates the process of migrating Helm charts from a local ChartMuseum to an Amazon Elastic Container Registry (ECR) via a non destructive copy.
 It supports migrating multiple versions of a specified chart and ensures that existing versions in ECR are not uploaded again.

 ### Features